judinaugustin/Prompt2Sql/README.md

 Pull requests are welcome!
 If you’d like to extend Prompt2SQL with:

-Vector-based schema retrieval (for large DBs) Multi-database connectors (PostgreSQL/MySQL) Fine-tuned NL→SQL models
+Vector-based schema retrieval (for large DBs), Multi-database connectors (PostgreSQL/MySQL), Fine-tuned NL→SQL models

 please open an issue or submit a PR.